Easter: Easter celebrations around the world

 Pastel colors are commonly associated with Easter.

-Easter traditions (also known as Paschal traditions) are customs and practices that are followed in various cultures and communities around the world to celebrate Easter, which is the central feast in Christianity, commemorating the resurrection of Jesus.
-The Easter season is seen as a time of celebration and feasting, in contrast to the antecedent season of Lent, which is a time of penitence and fasting.

-Easter traditions include sunrise services or late-night vigils, exclamations and exchanges of Paschal greetings, flowering the cross, the wearing of Easter bonnets by women, clipping the church, and the decoration and the communal breaking of Easter eggs (a symbol of the empty tomb).
+Easter is celebrated through various customs and practices across cultures and communities around the world.
+Eastertide is seen as a time of celebration and feasting, in contrast to the antecedent season of Lent, which is a time of penitence and fasting.
+Traditions include sunrise services or late-night vigils, exclamations and exchanges of Paschal greetings, flowering the cross, the wearing of Easter bonnets by women, and the custom of clipping the church.
 The Easter lily, a symbol of the resurrection in Christianity, traditionally decorates the chancel area of churches on this day and for the rest of Eastertide.
 There are also traditional Easter foods that vary by region and culture.
-Many traditional Easter games and customs developed, such as egg rolling, egg tapping, and cascarones or confetti eggs.
+The decoration and communal breaking of Easter eggs is a traditional practice, with the Easter egg symbolising the empty tomb.
+Related practices include egg rolling, egg tapping, and cascarones or confetti eggs.
 Egg hunting, originating in the idea of searching for the empty tomb, is an activity that remains popular among children.
-Today Easter is commercially important, seeing wide sales of greeting cards and confectionery such as chocolate Easter eggs.
+During the last century and a half, Easter has become increasingly commercialized, seeing wide sales of greeting cards and confectionery such as chocolate Easter eggs.

 In countries where Christianity is a state religion, or those with large Christian populations, Easter is often a public holiday.
 As Easter always falls on a Sunday, many countries in the world also recognize Good Friday and Easter Monday as public holidays.
 Depending on the country, retail stores, shopping malls and restaurants may be closed on the Friday, Monday or Sunday.

 In the Nordic countries, Good Friday, Easter Sunday, and Easter Monday are public holidays, and Good Friday and Easter Monday are bank holidays.
 In Denmark, Iceland and Norway, Maundy Thursday is also a public holiday; it is a holiday for most workers, except those operating some shopping malls which keep open for a half-day.
 Many businesses give their employees almost a week off, called Easter break.
 Schools are closed between Palm Sunday and Easter Monday.
 According to a 2014 poll, 6 of 10 Norwegians travel during Easter, often to a countryside cottage; 3 of 10 said their typical Easter included skiing.